While everyone’s journey of anti-racism and social justice is different, one growth aspect we share is the need to listen and learn.

 2. The Good Ancestor Podcast

 As I worked through her book this summer, I was fascinated by how relevant it was for all Non-Black people, as versions of White supremacy can also show up in different ways for people of color.
-While Saad’s book offers actionable solutions to the question ‘What can I do to be anti-racist?’, her podcast spotlights examples of how people are living the answer to that question every day.
+While Saad’s book offers answers to the question ‘What can I do to be anti-racist?’, her podcast spotlights real examples.

-The diverse range of leaders in arts, business, education, sports, and more, discussing topics of identity, personal transformation, and social change makes this one of the best podcasts on race and inclusion.
+The diverse range of leaders discussing topics such as identity, personal transformation, and social change makes this one of the best podcasts on race and inclusion.

 Two episodes to explore: